 Mill Park takes its name from the property of George and Francis Coulstock who built and operated a flour mill on the Plenty River in the 1840s.
-In 2015, it is estimated 24,700 people live in Mill Park with an expected increase of 4 per cent by 2036 to 25,700.
+In 2021, it is estimated 28,716 people live in Mill Park.

 This place snapshot provides a summary of future development in the Lalor area for current and future residents, business owners, investors and community groups.